Skip to contents

 grid_inputs

-A data frame, corresponding to a pre-defined grid of inputs according to which we want to regularise a dataset (for instance, if we want to a data point each year between 0 and 10, we can define grid_inputs = seq(0, 10, 1)).
-If NULL (default), a dedicated grid of inputs is defined: for each input column, a regular sequence is created from the min input values to the max, with a number of equispaced points equal to the 'size_grid' argument.
+A data frame, corresponding to a pre-defined grid of inputs according to which we want to regularise a dataset.
+Column names must be similar to those appearing in data.
+If NULL (default), a default grid of inputs is defined: for each input column in data, a regular sequence is created from the min to the max values, with a number of equispaced points being equal to the 'size_grid' argument.

 summarise_fct